extint/Semantic_Segmentation/README.md

 ```
 # Theory and Approach
 * We aim to use the **Convolutional Neural Network** approch over the traditional algorithms because CNNs can learn features automatically, work end-to-end, maintain spatial information, offer adaptability and transfer learning, and achieve state-of-the-art performance and hence are more effective and versatile for this task.
-To know more about CNNs, go through [this document](/-ZK0ztCFTj-bp6tUaRyjsQ)
+To know more about CNNs, go through [this document](https://github.com/Anoushka1009/Semantic_Segmentation/blob/d4b1e09b3fe3fc698ec354e0eeb075ec13a15f17/Implementation/Approach.md)

 * Overview of the architecture used:
-(write in brief about the architecture)
+The architecture we've chosen for real-time semantic segmentation is **MobileNetV2** because its efficiency is achieved through a combination of architectural innovations and design choices that reduce the model's computational complexity and memory footprint without sacrificing too much in terms of performance.
+It's an excellent choice for tasks like image classification, object detection, and more on mobile and embedded devices.
-To learn more about the architecture used, click  [here](/1DEUUFKnSSeItjEf64O58Q)
+To learn more about the architecture used, click  [here](https://github.com/Anoushka1009/Semantic_Segmentation/blob/d4b1e09b3fe3fc698ec354e0eeb075ec13a15f17/Implementation/Architecture.md)

 # Results and Demo